geogbristol/SES/README.md

 3. Discussion sessions based on readings.
 Before this session, we provide you with reading 1 or 2 articles related to a specific topic, a new idea or an emerging issue.
 On the session then we give 10 min overview on the reading and facilitate discussion.

-Bellow you can find schedule for this academic year.
+Bellow you can find schedule for this academic year (TB2 only).

 ## Suggestions, questions, and feedback